jarviscanada/jarvis_data_eng_DevonMcnally/README.md

 # Devon McNally .
 Jarvis Consulting

 Junior software developer with 2+ years experience in Java.
 Educated in electrical engineering and computer programming at Algonquin College.
+Have been training with Jarvis full-time since January 2022 where I have learned new skills and reinforced old ones.
+Looking for a backend or full-stack position but am willing to learn frontend.
 Adept at troubleshooting, quick learner, and determined to grow as a software developer.
-I enjoy working as part of a team and I really like the process of creating software applications of all kinds.
+Experience working in analytical fast-paced environments.
+I enjoy working as part of a team and the process of creating software applications of all kinds.

 ## Skills